 - and osteophytes are the primary focus in finding the link between cervical spine disorders and dysphagia.

-“It is important for physicians to be knowledgeable about what triggers oropharyngeal dysphagia in cases of cervical spine and postural disorders.
+“It is important for physicians to be knowledgeable about what triggers oropharyngeal dysphagia in cases of the cervical spine and postural disorders.
 Moreover, the optimum treatment for dysphagia, including the use of therapeutic maneuvers during deglutition, neck exercises, and surgical treatment, (should be discussed with patients).”

 Swallowing difficulties: TMJ Involvement with cervical instability

-To examine effects of function in TMJ patients, the doctors looked at 178 TMJ/TMD temporomandibular joint dysfunction patients.
+To examine the effects of function in TMJ patients, the doctors looked at 178 TMJ/TMD temporomandibular joint dysfunction patients.

-- Of the 178 TMD participants, 99% reported at least one symptom or sign of oral stage dysphagia.
+- Of the 178 TMD participants, 99% reported at least one symptom or sign of oral-stage dysphagia.

 - Individuals presenting with